 The fund has assisted more than 70 Johnson graduates since 1997.

 The program provides participants with funding to help cover their qualifying student loans for the calendar year following graduation.
 In subsequent years graduates must reapply for funding to assist them with their student loan payments.
 The annual amount of assistance may vary based on overall student loan indebtedness and ability to repay those loans, but in no event will exceed $50,000 over five years, nor will the amount in any given year exceed the student’s loan payments for that year.

 How to Apply

-Students and Alumni may apply to participate in the loan forgiveness program during their last semester at Johnson and thereafter.
-You can request an application from the Financial Aid Office at the Johnson School by emailing email@example.com or by applying online: https://www.tfaforms.com/4876277.
+In-residence MBA students and alumni may apply to participate in the loan forgiveness program during their last semester at Johnson and thereafter.
 In addition to the application, students must also submit an itemized statement of all relevant educational debts of the applicant (and spouse if married), and the monthly repayments on these debts.

 The program is administered by the Dean or his/her designates.
 An advisory committee made up of Johnson faculty with expertise in entrepreneurship and direct involvement in applied entrepreneurship programs at Johnson should assist him or her.
 The committee determines the eligibility of individual applicants for program support and is empowered to recommend modifications to the program as necessary.
 The committee is also responsible for monitoring the administration of the program and evaluating updated information on participants.